 Did you know......

 Bike theft is a nationwide problem, particularly on college campuses.
-Augustana College is not immune to this problem.
-Most of the bicycles stolen at Augustana College were either:
+Augustana University is not immune to this problem.
+Most of the bicycles stolen at Augustana University were either:

 UNLOCKED or Secured with POOR QUALITY LOCKS